polfeliu/cantata/README.md

 This check can be disabled by setting _checkminmax_ to False on the settings

 ### Filters
-The library calculates a single hardware filter (filter and mask) for the RX messages of the node.
+The library calculates a standard ID and a extended ID hardware filter (filter and mask) for the RX messages of the node.
 This can be used to reduce the software load.
 The filters are declared in the header file

 ```c
 // PassRatio: 67.0 %  // Messages that this ECU Reads